Category Archives: Religion

 bible

-Anthony Comstock, the US Postal Inspector who waged war on obscenity in the late 1800s
+Anthony Comstock, who waged war on obscenity in the late 1800s

 The Comstock Act (passed 1873) was a United States federal law that made sending obscene materials through the mail a criminal offence.
 Under the Comstock provisions, the definition of ‘obscenity’ was very broad.
 Some of the prosecutions launched by postal authorities involved sexual health material, marriage handbooks, ‘coming of age’ guides, saucy poetry and love letters.